pivotal/docs-tap/scc/gitlab.hbs.md

 ### <a id="gitops-read-temp"></a> GitLab over HTTPS with a custom CA certificate

-When using HTTPS with a custom certificate authority, you must configure the Git secret both in `tap-values` and the Git secret used by the GitRepository.
+When using HTTPS with a custom certificate authority, you must configure the Git secret both in `tap-values.yaml` and the Git secret used by the GitRepository.

 1. Set the [shared.ca_cert_data](../security-and-compliance/tls-and-certificates/custom-ca-certificates.hbs.md)
  in `tap-values.yaml`.
 You must set the Git secret in the `caFile` field.